willzywiec/nuceng156/README.md

-# Nuclear Criticality Safety References
+# References

-These references are for NUC ENG 156/256 at UC Berkeley.
+These references are for NUC ENG 156/256.

 ## Instructions for installing OpenMC